 Clifton Hall, the third building on the museum’s campus, was constructed in 1920 as the Buffalo Society of Natural Sciences.
 Although designed by Edward B. Green, the architect’s full design was never realized at this location, but became the Buffalo Museum of Science on Humboldt Parkway.
 In 1929, the building became the home of the Albright Art School; two wings were added in 1938 and 1945.
-Ownership of Clifton Hall was transferred to the State University of New York at Buffalo in 1959, and back to the Albright-Knox in 1988.
+Ownership of Clifton Hall was transferred to the State University College at Buffalo in 1959, and back to the Albright-Knox in 1988.
 Today, Clifton Hall houses staff offices.

 The Albright-Knox has not added prime exhibition space since Bunshaft’s addition opened in 1962.
 Since that time, the museum’s collection has grown substantially, with the acquisition of more than 5,000 artworks, while the museum’s campus has remained largely unchanged.
 In 2001, the Albright-Knox began exploring possibilities for growth.
 Studies have addressed the chronic space shortage that constrains museum programming and limits access to and visibility of its world-renowned collection.
 In 2012–13, the architectural firm Snøhetta produced a Master Plan for Growth that proposed several approaches to expansion.
 In 2016, the museum selected the architectural firm OMA to expand and refurbish its historic campus.
 The museum is currently closed for construction and is scheduled to reopen as the Buffalo AKG Art Museum in 2022.